-You’ll learn from lecturers including Simon Allen who has worked as an animator for Pixar, Jason Travenen who has worked as a concept artist for Disney, and Brad Power who has worked as the lead designer at the Perth studio of AAA developer Interzone Games.
+You’ll learn from lecturers including Simon Allen who has worked as an animator for Pixar, Jason Trevenen who has worked as a concept artist for Disney, and Brad Power who has worked as the lead designer at the Perth studio of AAA developer Interzone Games.

 To expand your knowledge and skills even further, you can combine Games Art and Design with another major, such as Graphic Design, Web Communication, Screen Production, Japanese, Communication and Media Studies or Sound.